sec-fortress/Practical-Ethical-Hacking-Notes/Buffer Overflow/Finding Bad Characters.md

 Run the script and see if any hex character here is missing e.g After running the script and go back to our immunity debugger do we see any characters from `x01` to `xff` missing??

-- First of navigate to the immunity debugger, then go to the `Registers` tab and right click on the `ESP`
+- After running the script navigate to the immunity debugger, then go to the `Registers` tab and right click on the `ESP`